 Some of the pioneers in this shared economy are sites like Airbnb.com.
 Here people around the world can offer to rent their homes, apartments, or even boats (in their slips), directly to others in search of low-cost, low-hassle lodgings when they’re traveling.
-Similarly, Relayrides.com has revolutionized the way people share and loan their cars.
+Similarly, auto P2P services like Turo and Zipcar have revolutionized the way people own—or don't own—their cars.

 The P2P marketplace enables everyday people to leverage their assets and offset the cost of ownership.
 At the same time more variety exists in the marketplace, allowing lower rental rates.

 Now the race is on in the boating space.

 On average, boat owners spend a lot less time on the water than off.
 The rest of the time they rack up expenses for maintenance, dockage, storage, and the like.
 Now, several dynamic P2P platforms are popping up, offering a wonderful option to get would-be boaters out on the water and at the same time allow boat owners to defray the costs of ownership.

 Key features offered by Boatsetter, GetMyboat, and Boatbound include various combinations of the following:

 - Complete control over when you rent and who you rent to

 - The ability to create profiles for both owners and renters

 - Ratings and reviews for owners and renters